James Baldwin and Britain

 1967

-James Baldwin asks his editor, Raleigh Trevelyan, to find him a house in London to live in, ‘where he would be joined by some of his family’.
-Baldwin briefly lives in Chelsea, although, as Trevelyan recalled later, ‘The London experience didn’t suit him’. (‘Blues for Baldwin’ by Raleigh Trevelyan from the Telegraph, 6/12/1987, pg.
+James Baldwin asks his editor, Raleigh Trevelyan, to find him a house in London to live in.
+Baldwin moves to London in October and lives in Chelsea for several months, although as Trevelyan recalled later, 'The London experience didn’t suit him.'
+(Blues for Baldwin by Raleigh Trevelyan from the Telegraph, 6/12/1987, pg.
 21).

 1968